 Do you keep track of your net worth?
 Your net worth is simply your assets minus your liabilities.
 It is a great way to measure your financial progress from year to year.
 Ideally, your net worth should increase every year, but real life rarely works out that way.
 There will be setbacks and your net worth will decrease once in a while; however, the general trend should be positive as you get older.
-If you’re not making positive progress over time, then you probably need to change your lifestyle.
+If you’re not making positive progress over time, then there is a problem or two.

-Keeping track of your net worth is especially important if your goal is financial independence and/or early retirement.
+Tracking your net worth is especially important if your goal is financial independence and/or early retirement.
 That’s one way to find out if you’ve achieved your goal.
-Once your net worth is more than 25x your annual expense, you are financially independent!
-Well, you might need to add some margin if you retire very early, but 25x is a great accomplishment for anybody.
+Once your net worth exceeds 25x your annual expense, you are financially independent!
+Well, you should add some margin if you want to retire very early, but 25x is a great accomplishment for anybody.

 Net Worth History

-The taxable accounts are especially important if you plan to retire early.
-You need to fund your retirement somehow and these accounts are more accessible than the tax advantaged accounts.
+The taxable account is very important if you plan to retire early.
+You need to fund your retirement somehow and this account is more accessible than the tax-advantaged accounts.
 This portion of our net worth will help generate passive income to fund our early retirement.

 These are our traditional IRAs and 401k accounts.
-I’ve been maxing out my 401k contribution for almost 20 years and it is doing quite well.
-All the money here is invested in low cost Vanguard stock and bond funds.
+We’ve been maxing out our 401k contribution for over 20 years and they are doing quite well.
+Most of the money here is invested in low-cost Vanguard stock and bond funds.
 After Mrs. RB40 retires, we will slowly roll the money over to our Roth IRAs.
 Building a Roth IRA ladder is a great way to minimize tax when you retire early.